 First stop: Boa Bae Market

 This market is great for shopping only if you want to buy clothes in bulk.
 Prices are indicated for three items or more.
 If you buy less, you’ll pay the same as in most other markets.
 There’s a food market on the other side of the bridge if you want to grab some fruits for breakfast.
 But if you don’t need anything and you’ve already visited Thai markets, there’s no need to stop

 Second stop: Loha Prasat

 There are hundreds of temples in Bangkok.
 So after you’ve done the three most famous ones on your first day, it’s hard to make a choice.

 I chose Loha Prasat for its unique architecture that caught my attention with all its spires (37, like the number of virtues toward enlightenment in Buddhism).
 It ended up being my favourite temple visit in Bangkok.
-It was quiet, educational and with fantastic views at the top.
+It was quiet, educational and with fantastic views from the top.

 Third stop: Wat Intharawihan

 Wat Intharawihan is famous for its 32-metres-high standing Buddha, one of the biggest Buddha in Thailand.
 It’s open later than other temples, so you can go there at the end of the afternoon if you slept a bit late that morning (hence my photo by night…).

 I enjoyed walking in the streets of Bangkok as it’s a great way to witness local life, but you may want to catch a taxi or a tuk-tuk to go up there.
 It’s not in the same area as the other things listed in the itinerary.